yashoza1203/Quantum-Tic-Tac-Toe/README.md

  _Entangle move_ - After selecting the control and target cell proceed to entangle

  ## Steps to run the game
- 1. clone the github repo.
+ 1. Clone the github repository in your laptop/PC
- 2. run 'pip -r requirements.txt' to install the packages.
+ 2. Run `pip -r requirements.txt` to install the packages.
  3. Run the game by executing `python main.py`

  ## References: